SathyaMadhu/Airbnb_Analysis/README.md

 •	From plotly.subplots import make_subplots

 **Phases** **Involved**:

-**Data Retrieval :** Python scripts were employed to extract data/datasets from the Json file
+**Data Retrieval :** Python scripts were employed to extract data/datasets from the JSON file **Data Pre-Processing :** Cleaning and preparing the dataset for further Analysis o	Handling Missing Values o	Removing Duplicates o	Datatype Conversion o	Formatting

-**Data Pre-Processing :** Clean and prepare the dataset, treating issues like missing values, duplicates, and data type conversions for accurate analysis.

-**Dashboard Creation1 :** Streamlit and Plotly libraries are used to create an interactive and visually appealing dashboard.
+**Dashboard Creation1 :**
+Streamlit and Plotly libraries are used to create an interactive and visually appealing dashboard.
 This dashboard presents the data in efficient manner which enable users to explore the insights effectively

-**Dashboard Creation2 :** **Power BI Desktop** were Installed and employed to created visually interacting dashboard for the precise trends and Insights
+**Dashboard Creation2 :**
+**Power BI Desktop** were Installed and employed to created visually interacting dashboard for the Precise Trends and Insights

 **Output Includes :**